speedlight/dotified/README.md

       - NERDtree (scrooloose/nerdtree)
-        The vimrc have F2 mapped to toggle the panel, my common keys to open a file are: t to open the file in a newtab i to open the file in horizontal split s to open in vertical split.
+        The vimrc have F2 mapped to toggle the panel, my common keys to open a file are: t to open the file in a newtab. i to open the file in horizontal split. s to open in vertical split.
+            m to toogle the menu to add, delete or move files and dirs.

       - Powerline (Lokaltog/powerline)
-            * Needs +python support, try installing vim-nox package for debian.
+            * Needs +python support, ( for debian try installing vim-nox package)
-            * clone Lokaltog/powerline-fonts repository to ~/.fonts to have patched fonts, in fonts/ dir I have Source Code Pro for Powerline (the same font must be use the terminal)
+            * clone Lokaltog/powerline-fonts repository to ~/.fonts to have patched fonts, in fonts/ dir I have Source Code Pro for Powerline (the same font must use the terminal)

       - Solarized color theme (altercation/vim-colors-solarized)
             (for best result the terminal have to use the same theme, see Solarized webpage)